 Our panelists are:

-- Katie Minderhoud currently works as part of the Knowledge Management and Learning team in the Solidaridad Europe office.
+- Katie Minderhoud currently works as Learning Advisor Solidaridad Europe office.
 Her particular expertise is on the landscape approach, with a thematic focus on land governance and food security.

 - Nicky Pouw, associate professor in the Economics of Wellbeing at the Governance and Inclusive Development group at the University of Amsterdam.
 She is the author of Wellbeing Economics.
 How and why economics should change (2020) where she puts forward a new framework that puts human wellbeing at the centre, instead of economic growth.

 On our ZOOM-wall we travel across the globe with Dr. ir.
-Flora Chadare (University of Abomey‐Calavi, Benin), Richard Yeboah ( MDF Training & Consultancy Ghana) and Dr Francesco Rampa (head of programma think tank ECDPM).
+Flora Chadare (University of Abomey‐Calavi, Benin), Richard Yeboah (MDF Training & Consultancy Ghana), Julius Caesar Ssemyalo (Project Manager Uganda, Solidaridad Eastern and Central Africa), Charity Chelangat (Oxfam Uganda) and Dr Francesco Rampa (head of programme think tank ECDPM).

 The event will be kicked off by Corinne Lamain, Senior Policy Adviser at NWO-WOTRO Science for Global Development, where she coordinates the Food & Business Research programme.

-These insights and innovations are the results of 75 research projects on food and nutrition security conducted in 27 countries in the past seven years.
+The evening will build on the findings of a synthesis study on the results of the 75 Food & Business Research projects, in particular the article on ‘African Indigenous Foods’ and the article on ‘Opportunities and Barriers of Circular Agriculture’.
 The output consists of insights about, for instance, the role of indigenous and local foods when confronted with fragility of global value chains due to acute shocks like COVID19.
 Or innovations for circular and climate smart agriculture in response to the long-term crisis that climate change is.